GaaneshT/tp/docs/UserGuide.md

 #### Tag Editing : `t/`, `t+/`, `t-/`

-* When editing tags, any number of `t/`, `t+/` or `t-/` may be provided, order of execution is as follows:
+* When editing tags, any number of `t/`, `t+/` or `t-/` may be provided, and the order of execution is as follows:

-1. Tags prefixed with `t/` form the new list of tags (overwriting the old tags), if none are provided, old list of tags is used for the next steps.
+1. TAGs prefixed with `t/` form the new list of tags (overwriting the old tags), if none are provided, old list of tags is used for the next steps.
-2. Tags prefixed with `t+/` are added to the current list.
-If the tag already exists, the updated list remains unchanged as tags are unique.
+2. TAGs prefixed with `t+/` are added to the current list.
+If the tag already exists, the updated list remains unchanged as tags are necessary to be unique.
-3. Tags prefixed with `t-/` are removed from the list provided by the last step.
+3. TAGs prefixed with `t-/` are removed from the list provided by the last step.
 If the tag to be removed does not exist, the app silently continues with the rest.
 4. The final tag list is updated to the person, and should have less than or equals to 8 unique tags.